ThreatConnect-Inc/threatconnect-developer-docs/docs/case_management/artifacts/create.rst

 | type         | The Artifact's data type                                                      | TRUE     | String   |
 +--------------+-------------------------------------------------------------------------------+----------+----------+

-.. note::To view a list of available Artifact data types, use the following query and refer to the ``type`` field: ``OPTIONS /v3/artifacts/``.

-Alternatively, refer to Artifact Types.
+.. note:: To view a list of available Artifact data types, use the following query and refer to the ``type`` field: ``OPTIONS /v3/artifacts/``.
+Alternatively, refer to `Artifact Types <https://docs.threatconnect.com/en/latest/case_management/artifact_types/artifact_types.html>`__ section in this documentation.

 For example, the following query will create an Artifact with the data type ``Email Address`` and a summary of ``badguy@bad.com`` for the Case with ID 1.